chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-in-xl-deploy.markdown

 	{% raw %}{{ PLACEHOLDER_KEY }}{% endraw %}

-If you want to use delimiters other than {% raw %}`{{`{% endraw %} and {% raw %}`}}`{% endraw %} in artifacts of a specific configuration item (CI) type, [modify the CI type](/xl-deploy/how-to/customize-an-existing-ci-type.html) and change the hidden property `delimiters`.
-This property is a five-character string that consists of two characters identifying the leading delimiter, a space, and two characters identifying the closing delimiter; for example, `%% %%`.

 ## File placeholders

 _File_ placeholders are used in artifacts in a deployment package.
 XL Deploy scans packages that it imports for text files and searches these text files for file placeholders.
 The following items are scanned: